 Kids Love Pasta!
 Throw together a simple spaghetti and tomato sauce with veggies and/or vegetarian ground “beef”, or a mac and cheese made with dairy-free Daiya cheese.
 Get creative in the kitchen making lasagna with layers of veggies like thinly sliced zucchini and tofu, spaghetti with tomato-red lentil sauce or mac and “cheese” using a homemade cashew sauce.

-TVA’s Vegetarian Directory: Get familiar with places to order vegan birthday cake so your kids don’t feel like they have to miss out on anything.
+TVA’s Veg Guide: Get familiar with places to order vegan birthday cake so your kids don’t feel like they have to miss out on anything.
 There are plenty of places in the GTA like Sweets from the Earth, Rashmi’s Bakery and Bunner’s Bake Shop that do custom cakes for any occasion!
 Veg.ca/directory (Search bakeries)

 Veg Families Social Groups: Visit veg.ca/groups to find a link to the Toronto Veg Families, and York Region Vegetarian Families Groups.
 Give your children a chance to meet other vegetarians, and chat with other parents of vegetarians to get ideas and support.